 Re-Evaluating Home Value

 After a major renovation, the value of your home can be significantly impacted.
 Ideally, home improvements will add significant value.
-This is a definite benefit of remodeling, but many homeowners fail to increase their insurance coverage to match.
+This is a definite benefit of home remodeling, but many homeowners fail to increase their insurance coverage to match.
 In these cases, when disaster strikes, the value of the home is evaluated without any of the additional changes or improvements.

 It is often a good idea to get a professional appraisal of your home value, to understand exactly what your home would be worth in today’s market.
 It is also important to update any home inventory you may have to include upgrades or renovation changes which add value to a home.
 Keep all of this information in a safe place that can be accessed in case of a disaster.

 Upgrades for Savings

 Many home upgrades may qualify for additional insurance discounts.
 For example, any safety upgrades may qualify for discounts on your premium.
-Electrical, plumbing, and heating system upgrades are also qualifiers for discounts.
+Electrical, plumbing, and HVAC system upgrades are also qualifiers for discounts.

 Be completely thorough with any renovation by reporting the plan to your insurance company or agent as soon as you begin, or at least right after completion.
 Always take before and after pictures to document with your policy and ask your insurance company about any other requirements necessary to ensure that your updates have updated coverage.